On Minimum Maximal Distance-k Matchings: Weighted minimum maximal distance- matchings and -independent dominating sets in chordal graphs

+\begin{corollary} For some positive rational constant $c$, it is \textrm{NP}-hard to approximate the problem \textsc{$2\ell$-WMMM} within a factor of in chordal graphs. \end{corollary} \begin{proof} Fixing an arbitrary $z$, , we may assume that the problem \textsc{Set Cover} is NP-hard to approximate within a factor of with the restriction for some integer number $d$, where $X$ is the universal set and $S$ is the collection of its subsets [\cite{Dinur}].

+But taking , building and applying Theorem \ref{WMMM}, we can transform in polynomial time a -approximation of \textsc{$2\ell$-WMMM} in this graph into a -approximation of \textsc{Set Cover} subject to the mentioned restriction. \end{proof}

-Note that as we use only $3$ different edge weights in the construction of the proof of Theorem \ref{set-cov-red}, the same result holds for the {\sc 2$l$-WMMM} problem with integer polynomially bounded edge weights.
-To obtain this, it is sufficient to multiply all the weights in the proof by~$2 \alpha$.
+Note that in the construction of we are using only $3$ different edge weights upper bounded by a polynomial of $|S|$.
+Therefore the result of Theorem \ref{WMMM} still holds for the \textsc{$2\ell$-WMMM} problem with integer polynomially bounded edge weights (it is sufficient to take instead of $\psi$ and multiply all the weights in the proof by~$2 \psi$ to show this).